Archandan35/LexAI/image/design.md

 # UI Layout Analysis – Expenses Listing Page

-> **Context:** This is the **Expenses** module of Swipe.
+> **Context:** This is the **Expenses** module of   CoreX.
 It is the central page used to manage expense transactions, categorize expenses, upload expenses in bulk, and create new expense entries.
 Unlike the invoice pages, this module introduces **expense categories**, **bulk upload**, and a wider transaction table.

 ---